 I believe resilience helps with life’s journey.
 It doesn’t matter whether we need resilience to help us cope with a serious illness, or the death of a loved one, it’s resilience that gets us through.
 It’s resilience that also helps us pave the way for a more calm and peaceful existence.

 It involves our perceptions and a thought process that will help us work towards finding solutions to any traumatic and difficult experiences.
-Our upbringing has a lot to do with it.
+Our upbringing has a lot to do with how resilient we are.
 A good example of resilience would be the September 2001 terrorist attacks.
 When we need to draw on resilience, we find a way through.

 It is easier to be resilient when we have a supportive network around us, either through family or friends, as long as they make good role models and offer reassurance and encouragement.

 The following factors may also help:

 - Having a positive attitude and the confidence to believe in yourself, in your own abilities and strengths;

 - Being able to manage impulses and feelings as and when they arise;